Altervayne/characters-of-the-mist/README.md

 # Campaigns of the Mist

-**Campaigns of the Mist** is a fast, private, entirely client-side companion for running and playing [Mist Engine](https://cityofmist.co) tabletop RPGs — *Legend in the Mist*, *Metro: Otherscape*, and *City of Mist*.
+**Campaigns of the Mist** is a fast, private, entirely client-side companion for running and playing [Mist Engine](https://cityofmist.co) tabletop RPGs: *Legend in the Mist*, *Metro: Otherscape*, and *City of Mist*.
 There's no server and no account: everything you make lives in your own browser, and it installs as an app that works fully offline.

 It's an unofficial, fan-made project (a full rewrite of the old *Characters of the Mist* alpha, now rebranded as it grew from a character-sheet app into a whole table workspace).
-This README is for people who want to **run or hack on the code** — if you just want to *use* the app, it's at [campaignsofthemist.app](https://www.campaignsofthemist.app/) and it teaches itself through its built-in tutorials, so you won't find a feature list here.
+This README is for people who want to **run or hack on the code**.
+If you just want to *use* the app, it's at [campaignsofthemist.app](https://www.campaignsofthemist.app/) and it teaches itself through its built-in tutorials, so you won't find a feature list here.

 ---